CzakoiLevente/budget_web_app/README.md

 ## install guide for Linux
 `TT = type in terminal`

-PREREQUISITE: mysql needs to be intalled.
+PREREQUISITE: mysql needs to be installed.

 **1** to download the repository, TT: